Holistische Arts

 of all women will contract HPV at some point.
 It is one of the most common viral infections in the world.
 In most women, the immune system clears the virus without it ever causing symptoms.

 Of the women who contract HPV, only a small percentage ever develop cervical cancer.
-It is a long-term process with several intermediate stages, where intervention is possible at every point.
+It is often a long-term process with several intermediate stages, where intervention is possible at every point.

-Cervical cancer in the Netherlands: the numbers
+Cervical cancer in the Netherlands: the figures

-Cervical cancer figures Netherlands (2018)
+Cervical cancer statistics Netherlands (2018)

-Data point Number
+Data Number

 New cases of cervical cancer 830